Tier 2 Intra-Company Transfer Visa

-Can employees who are in the UK under Tier 2 Intra-company transfer qualify to apply for Indefinite Leave to Remain in the UK?
+Does the Tier 2 Intra-company transfer lead to Indefinite Leave to Remain in the UK?

 If the employee entered the UK before 6th April 2011, after 10 years of continuously being in the UK lawfully the person may be eligible to apply for Indefinite Leave to remain, under the Long Residency route, providing they meet all the requirements.